1c-syntax/bsl-language-server/docs/en/diagnostics/ExtraCommas.md

 | `Code smell` | `BSL`<br/>`OS` | `Major` | `Нет` | `1` | `standard`<br/>`badpractice` |

-## TODO PARAMS
+## <TODO PARAMS>

 ## Description

-# Commas without a parameter at the end of a method call

 Do not include a comma at the end of a method call without specifying a parameter.
 It is difficult to understand and does not carry important information.
+Not required parameters under the principle of Occam's Razor "Do not multiply entities without need", since the "hanging" comma is not very informative.

 Bad: